dr-rosen-rosen/portfolio_website/content/about/_index.md

 **Our approach(es)**:
 * Respect the insight and expertise of people within a system through participatory collaborative efforts and qualitative methods.
 * Use data, of all sources and sizes, in the service of progress, includinng advancing rigorous and practical methods of unobtrusive measurement.
-* Apply the fundamental methods of human factors design.
+* Apply the foundational methods of human factors design.
-* Use simulation to explore (create new knowledge) and exploit (capitalize on established knowledge)
+* Use simulation to explore (create new knowledge) and exploit (capitalize on established knowledge).

 ### Current Collaborators